dscorbett/sc/readme.txt

 x-x         = ERROR
 .|qu|zxx|#  = .,qu,zxx,#

-AFTER is similar to BEFORE; each string may be:
+AFTER is slightly different from the others; each string may be:
 A literal string;
 A backreference;
 A category reference with a backreference.

-Backreferences here refer back to the BEFORE.
-Category references are the same as in BEFORE (but for complements) but they must have a backreference as a suffix.
-This is what SCA calls mapping. "<vowel> n > <nasvow>$1" means "the string in <nasvow> at the same index as $1 in <vowel>".
+Category references are the same as in BEFORE, PRE, and POST (except without complements) but they must have a backreference as a suffix.
+This is what SCA calls mapping. "<vowel> > <nasvow>$1 / _ n" means "the string in <nasvow> at the same index as $1 in <vowel>".

 The first category must be no longer than the second category.
-If -exact=1, there is a warning if they are not the same length, and if -exact=2, the rule does not get accepted by the parser.
-This command line argument is provided because this feature can be useful, but it is also easy to do it by accident.
+If -exact=1, there is a warning if they are not the same length, and if -exact=2, the parser does not accept the rule.
+This command line argument is provided because this wobble feature can be useful, but it is also easy to do it by accident.
 It is up to the user to decide if it should be accepted or not.

-The only FLAGS are P and R. P makes the rule persistent; it will be applied after each nonpersistent rule.
+The only FLAGS are P and R. P makes the rule persistent; it will be applied after each no npersistent rule.
 R repeats the rule until it stops matching.
 It is NOT necessary to use R to solve the banana problem.
 That is taken care of automatically.
 Therefore, Welsh-style lenition works as expected: unlen = p t k b d g len   = b d g v D G vowel = a e i o u
-<vowel> <unlen> <vowel> > $1 <len>$2 $3
+<unlen> > <len>$2 / <vowel> _ <vowel>

 QUANTIFIERS
-All of Perl's quantifiers work: *, +, ?, {}. ? for greed works too.
+All of Perl's quantifiers work: *, +, ?, {x}, and {x,y}. ? for greed works too.

 EXAMPLE RULES
 Conversion: